sam-roth/Keypad/README.md

 ## Design Principles

 * **Hackability:** Unlike heavyweight IDEs such as Eclipse, Stem makes plugins simple plugins easy to write.
-There's an example on this page, and some larger ones in the `plugins` directory.
 * **Flexibility:** Stem uses a model-view-controller architecture to isolate the GUI from the text editing logic, allowing for the possibility of additional frontends, such as a Curses frontend.